 Behind every song is a story…as my journey continues I’m thankful to share those experiences with the world through my music.

-Seven Springs Mountain Resort strives to provide responsible, safe and professional service of alcohol.
+Seven Springs Mountain Resort, Hidden Valley Resort and Laurel Mountain Resort strive to provide responsible, safe and professional service of alcohol.
 We will endeavor to serve our guests in a responsible, friendly and professional manner and to abide by the conditions of our liquor license and our company values.
-Staff members are on hand to assist our guests in enjoying their time at Seven Springs and to assist in their decision to drink in moderation and, where appropriate, avoid drinking activities that put guests at harm or risk.
-We are committed to adhere to all liquor laws
+Staff members are on hand to assist our guests in enjoying their time at Seven Springs, Hidden Valley and Laurel Mountain and to assist in their decision to drink in moderation and, where appropriate, avoid drinking activities that put guests at harm or risk.
+We are committed to adhere to all liquor laws.

-The staff and management of Seven Springs Mountain Resort promote the enjoyment of our guests by enforcing the following House Policies:
+The staff and management of Seven Springs Mountain Resort and Hidden Valley Resort promote the enjoyment of our guests by enforcing the following House Rules:

 - Valid proof of age is required for all guests who appear to be under 30 years of age.
-Seven Springs may choose to require proof of age from any guest.
+Seven Springs and Hidden Valley may choose to require proof of age from any guest.
 The only acceptable forms of proof of age are:

 - A valid driver's license issued by any state.